ajarodpaulson/ajarodpaulson/README.md

 ## Hi there 👋

+I'm an aspiring software engineer currently completing a Bachelor of Computer Science The University of British Columbia Vancouver.
+I've got an extensive background in healthcare, having worked as a respiratory therapist in a wide variety of care settings and having completed a Bachelor of Health Administration at Toronto Metropolitan University.
+I enjoy delivering effective solutions to tough, time-sensitive challenges using critical reasoning and collaboration.

+I'm passionate about building rigorous and impactful software that's easy to reason about, reuse, and extend, and that make a meaningful difference for people, no matter how small.
+I'm always on the lookout for opportunities to learn or contribute—you can reach me through my LinkedIn profile!
+Thanks for reading.

 <!--
 **ajarodpaulson/ajarodpaulson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.